-This pilot project creates a new entrance gate to their main alleyway.
-This public space provides shade, greenery and simple urban furniture, a space of rest for locals and visitors alike.
-A large mural accompanied by text panels, introduce visitors to the history of the community and the process of bat-making while facilitating their navigation with the aid of clear maps and legends.
+This project creates a new entrance gate to the community's main alleyway, which provides shade, greenery and simple urban furniture, a space of rest for locals and visitors alike.
+An accompanying mural introduces visitors to the history of the community and the process of bat-making while facilitating their navigation with the aid of clear maps and legends.
 The main structure is inspired by the metal-working techniques of the local artisans, learned during the design process which engaged with the community through a series of participatory workshops.